 Equity and inclusion

 Equity and inclusion proved to be difficult issues throughout the COVID-19 pandemic.
 Data collection conducted by UNICEF, such as the National Learning Assessment, helped to identify learning inequalities, and in particular the lack of internet access and digital devices.
-These studies found that 30% of children in Azerbaijan did not have access to distance learning.
+These studies found that 30% of children in Azerbaijan did not have access to digital distance learning.
 Equally, the education in emergencies study (UNICEF, 2021) provided evidence of learning loss created by the Nagorno-Karabakh conflict.
 It identified children from low-income households as being the most vulnerable to learning loss, though it also found that around a third of caregivers of children with disabilities (15) reported specific disability-related challenges to accessing and attending school, while girls’ school enrolment may also have been impacted.
 Prior to the COVID-19 pandemic, the assessment found that 100% of children aged 10–14 were enrolled for the 2019/20 school year (100% of boys attending regularly, 98% of girls attending regularly) and 95% of children aged 15–17 were reportedly enrolled and attending regularly.
 However, for the 2020/21 school year, reported enrolment of girls aged 15–17 dropped to 89%, and among all children aged 10–14 it dropped to 98%.
 Reported enrolment of younger children for 2020/21 also appears lower than average: 95% of boys aged six to nine and 97% of girls aged six to nine.

 Despite these reports, interviewees felt that there was a lack of data relating to children with disabilities – who were not involved in digital learning – and children who were home-schooled – who would usually be visited by subject teachers, since until recently UNICEF has lacked resource capacity to directly reach these children.
 Given the scale of the challenge posed by COVID-19, donors were also unwilling to address the specific needs of CwD since they were a minority within the education system.
 However, following the conflict UNICEF did develop psychosocial support for teachers in the conflict-affected regions, and has developed plans to offer learning support to three regions affected by conflict, and three regions experiencing significant learning loss.